Wesfarmers (ASX:WES): A safe haven when inflation was at 40-year highs; but is it a growth opportunity now?

 As retailers announced downgrades left right and centre during the cost of living crisis, Wesfarmers (ASX:WES) was an exception.
-Its shares gained 15% in CY25 and are up 75% in five years.
+Its shares gained over 20% in CY24 and are up 70% in five years.
 This was no accident.
 It is has a very diverse revenue mix, with several non-discretionary categories, along with several growth opportunities down the track.

 Who is Wesfarmers?